Common Questions and Answers

 and check their credit report to make sure that it is accurate.
 The only

-website that has been approved by the FTC for access to your free credit report is
+website that has been approved by the FTC for access to your free credit

 annualcreditreport.com.
 At a minimum, you should check your credit report once a year, if not more.